Abundance for varieties with many differential forms

-We use often without explicit mention that the functions $\kappa$ and $\nu$ behave well under proper pullbacks: in other words, if $D$ is a $\Q$-divisor on a $\Q$-factorial variety $X$, and if $f\colon Y\to X$ is a proper surjective morphism, then
+We use often without explicit mention that the functions $\kappa$ and $\nu$ behave well under proper pullbacks: in other words, if $D$ is a $\Q$-Cartier $\Q$-divisor on a projective variety $X$, and if $f\colon Y\to X$ is a proper surjective morphism, then

 If $f$ is birational and $E$ is an effective $f$-exceptional divisor on $Y$, then

 For proofs, see \cite[Lemma II.3.11, Proposition V.2.7(4)]{Nak04}, \cite[Lemma 2.16]{GL13} and \cite[Theorem 6.7]{Leh13}.